 by Mike Ratliff

-There were some present at that very time who told him about the Galileans whose blood Pilate had mingled with their sacrifices.
-And he answered them, “Do you think that these Galileans were worse sinners than all the other Galileans, because they suffered in this way?
-No, I tell you; but unless you repent, you will all likewise perish.
-Or those eighteen on whom the tower in Siloam fell and killed them: do you think that they were worse offenders than all the others who lived in Jerusalem?
-No, I tell you; but unless you repent, you will all likewise perish.”
-(Luke 13:1-5 ESV)
+1 Now on the same occasion there were some present who reported to Him about the Galileans whose blood Pilate had mixed with their sacrifices.
+2 And Jesus said to them, “Do you suppose that these Galileans were greater sinners than all other Galileans because they suffered this fate?
+3 I tell you, no, but unless you repent, you will all likewise perish.
+4 Or do you suppose that those eighteen on whom the tower in Siloam fell and killed them were worse culprits than all the men who live in Jerusalem?
+5 I tell you, no, but unless you repent, you will all likewise perish.”
+Luke 13:1-5 (NASB)

 Being in the presence of God and thereby being exposed to His Holiness and Glory, caused Isaiah to see his sin clearly.
 What was it?
 What comes from the mouth reflects what is in the heart.
 If coarse or unclean language commonly comes from our mouths then bitterness is present in our hearts.
 We have become defiled by our pride, which has caused us to become resentful and bitter.
 When we are squeezed by God then out comes what is really inside.
 Isaiah’s sin of having unclean lips was rooted in the fact that he was full of pride and not humble.
 He was a man of unclean lips, but when he became broken before God, his pride was shattered and God forgave and cleansed him.

-But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.
-If we say we have no sin, we deceive ourselves, and the truth is not in us.
-If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
-If we say we have not sinned, we make him a liar, and his word is not in us.
-(1 John 1:7-10 ESV)
+5 This is the message we have heard from Him and announce to you, that God is Light, and in Him there is no darkness at all.
+6 If we say that we have fellowship with Him and yet walk in the darkness, we lie and do not practice the truth; 7 but if we walk in the Light as He Himself is in the Light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from all sin.
+8 If we say that we have no sin, we are deceiving ourselves and the truth is not in us.
+9 If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.
+10 If we say that we have not sinned, we make Him a liar and His word is not in us.
+1 John 1:5-10 (NASB)

 That is exactly what Isaiah did.
 He confessed his sins.
 He did not try to rationalize his sin or say that others are worse than him or that his was only a little sin or that swearing and cursing is not really sin.
 God’s light shining into our hearts always brings what is within us into our perception.
 God squeezing us reveals to us what we are really like and what is under attack from His sanctifying grace.